Wanda Maximoff (Marvel Cinematic Universe): Other appearances

+Wanda-Merlin

+In an alternate medieval-themed universe, Wanda uses her Chaos Magic to transport Captain Peggy Carter from Peggy's universe to Wanda's own.
+Wanda and Nick Fury discuss Captain Carter being the one who can save both their queen and their world.
+Later, during the scuffle between King Thor's guards and Rogers Hood's crew of thieves, Wanda uses her powers to contain the next incursion.
+She also helps Carter and Rogers's crew obtain the Time Stone from King Thor's Scepter, and place on Tony Stark's machine, which identifies Rogers as the "forerunner" who has been inadvertently been causing the incursions.
+Wanda is then sent back to her timeline after Carter and Rogers undo the incursion.

 Earth-838

-In an alternate reality, Wanda lives a peaceful suburban life with her children Tommy and Billy.
+In an alternate 2021, Wanda lives a peaceful suburban life with her children Tommy and Billy.
 She is possessed by her counterpart from Earth-616, who is hunting for America Chavez through the multiverse.
-The possessed Wanda then kills most of the Illuminati in cold blood, but is eventually freed of the spell.
-When 616-Wanda returns through a multiverse portal, Wanda attempts to protect her frightened children from 616-Wanda, causing the latter to acknowledge the suffering she has caused and end her deadly hunt for Chavez.
+The possessed Wanda then kills most of the Illuminati in cold blood, but is eventually freed from the spell.
+When 616-Wanda returns through a multiverse portal, Wanda attempts to protect her frightened children from 616-Wanda, causing the latter to acknowledge the suffering she has caused and end her deadly hunt for Chavez before she kills herself to destroy the Darkhold.